 These common side effects are much less serious than developing coronavirus or complications associated with coronavirus and they usually go away within a few days.

 If you feel uncomfortable, you can rest and take paracetamol.
 Make sure you take paracetamol as directed on the label or leaflet.
+Remember, do not take medicines that contain aspirin if you are under 16 years of age.

 An uncommon side effect is swollen glands in the armpit or neck, on the same side as the arm where you had the vaccine.
 This can last for around 10 days, but if it lasts longer see your doctor.